bcgov/api-services-portal/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: APS Portal Issue Template
+name: API Services Portal Issue Template
 about: Generic template for all GitHub issues
 ---

-# APS Portal Issue
+# API Services Portal Issue

 <!-- Use what you want.
 Remove what you don't want. -->